|Updated August 21, 2015|

 Decisions are available on PACER and are also available for free at http://www.ca9.uscourts.gov under Opinions.

-13. What are the most common fees in the Ninth Circuit?
+12. What are the most common fees in the Ninth Circuit (as of December 1, 2013)?

-14. Where do I file a Notice of Appeal and what is the fee?
+13. Where do I file a Notice of Appeal and where do I pay the fee?

 Both documents are available for free at http://www.ca9.uscourts.gov under Rules.